Quansight-Labs/uarray/docs/index.rst

 library independent.

-:obj:`unumpy` is the first approach to leverage :obj:`uarray` in order to build a generic backend system for (what we hope) will be the core NumPy API.
+:obj:`unumpy` is the first approach to leverage :obj:`uarray` in order to build a generic backend system for (what we hope will be) the core NumPy API.
 It will be possible to create a backend object, and use that to perform operations.
 In addition, it will be possible to change the used backend via a context manager.

-Benefits for End-users
+Benefits for end users
 ^^^^^^^^^^^^^^^^^^^^^^

 End-users can easily take their code written for one backend and use it on another